phalcon-orphanage/docs/en/tutorial-base.md

 The first file you need to create is the bootstrap file.
 This file acts as the entry-point and configuration for you application.
 In this file you can implement initialization of components as well as application behavior.

 This file handles 3 things:
-* Registration of the autoloader.
+- Registration of component autoloaders.
-* Configuring *Services* and registering them with the *Dependency Injection* context.
+- Configuring **Services** and registering them with the **Dependency Injection** context.
-* Resolving the application's HTTP requests.
+- Resolving the application's HTTP requests.

 <a name='autoloaders'></a>
 ### Autoloaders
-The first part that we find in the bootstrap is registering an autoloader.
-This will be used to load classes as controllers and models in the application.
-For example we may register one or more directories of controllers increasing the flexibility of the application.
-In our example we have used the component `Phalcon\Loader`.

-With it, we can load classes using various strategies but for this example we have chosen to locate classes based on predefined directories:
+Autoloaders leverage a [PSR-4](http://www.php-fig.org/psr/psr-4/) compliant file loader running through the Phalcon C extension.
+Common things that should be added to the Autoloader are your **Controllers** and **Models**.
+You can register **directories** which will search for files within the application's namespace.
+(If you want to read about other ways that you can use Autoloaders head [here](https://olddocs.phalconphp.com/en/3.0.0/reference/loader.html#class-autoloader))

+To start lets register our apps controllers and models directories.
+Don't forget to include the loader from `Phalcon\Loader`.

+**public/index.php**
 ```php
 <?php